 1. What qualifications do you have?

-Check your conveyancer’s educational qualifications, keeping in mind a regular conveyancer is required to complete a Diploma degree, whilst a conveyancer lawyer should have a Bachelor of Law to their name.
+Check your conveyancer’s educational qualifications, keeping in mind a regular conveyancer is required to complete a Diploma, whilst a conveyancer lawyer will have a Bachelor of Laws to their name.

 2. What types of property do you specialise in?

 Be sure to ask what types of property your conveyancer deals with, keeping in mind some will only specialise in metropolitan areas as opposed to rural regions.

 Another question worth asking is if your conveyancer is a member of a recognised professional body for conveyancers, such as the LIV (Law Institute of Victoria) – rest assured all Conveyancing.com lawyers are proud members!

 4. What are your fees/charges?